Kujira Price Tops $0.61 on Exchanges (KUJI)

 Kujira Profile

-Kujira’s launch date was November 19th, 2021.
+Kujira’s genesis date was November 19th, 2021.
 Kujira’s total supply is 122,398,131 coins and its circulating supply is 108,892,230 coins.
 Kujira’s official Twitter account is @teamkujira and its Facebook page is accessible here.
+The official message board for Kujira is teamkujira.medium.com.
+The official website for Kujira is kujira.app.
 The Reddit community for Kujira is https://reddit.com/r/teamkujira/ and the currency’s Github account can be viewed here.
-Kujira’s official website is kujira.app.
-Kujira’s official message board is teamkujira.medium.com.

 Kujira Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Kujira directly using U.S. dollars.
-Investors seeking to acquire Kujira should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Kujira using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Kujira directly using US dollars.
+Investors seeking to acquire Kujira should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Kujira using one of the exchanges listed above.

 Receive News & Updates for Kujira Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Kujira and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.